Allium siculum: Culinary

 In Bulgaria, the leaves of Allium siculum subsp. dioscoridis, which is known by the vernacular names 'samardala' and 'Bulgarian honey garlic', are used in the preparation of spice mixes and salts, and as a seasoning.

-Properties
+Chemistry

-Lachrymatory agents
+Lachrymatory effects

-Similarly to onions when chopped, if Allium siculum is crushed it gives off chemicals that make the eyes water, which are termed 'lachrymatory agents'.
+Similarly to onions when chopped, if Allium siculum is crushed it gives off volatile organic compounds that make the eyes water, which are termed 'lachrymatory agents'.
 The lachrymatory agent (Z)-butanethial S-oxide, along with several 1-butenyl thiosulfinates are detected by mass spectrometry using a DART ion source.
 (Z)-Butanethial S-oxide (the higher homolog of syn-propanethial-S-oxide, the onion lachrymatory agent) isolated from the plant was shown to be identical to a synthetic sample.
 The precursor to the lachrymatory compound, (RS,RC)-(E)-S-(1-butenyl) cysteine S-oxide (homoisoalliin), was isolated from homogenates of A. siculum, and a closely related species, Allium tripedale, and fully characterized.

-A. siculum is not eaten by grazing animals, such as deer; this is thought to be because of its garlic-like smell.
+A. siculum is not eaten by grazing animals, such as deer; this is thought to be because of the sulfur compounds discussed above.